4 Reasons To Drink Organic Wine

 Are there benefits to drinking organic wine?
-At Quigley Fine Wines, we like to think so (and it isn’t just because all of our wines are organic)!
+At Quigley Fine Wines, we like to think so (and it isn’t just because many of our wines are organic)!
 We have compiled some of the many reasons why you should consider drinking organic wine.

 But first: what IS organic wine?
 The designation requirements vary from country to country.
 In the United States, the USDA provides three levels of organic certification:

 1. “100% organic” (Made–as the label suggests–with 100% organic grapes)

 2. “Organic” (Made with a minimum of 95% organic grapes)

 3. “Made with organic grapes” (Made with a minimum of 70% organic grapes)

 Both the grape-growing and winemaking processes must be certified by the USDA for these designations to be assigned.

 Prior to 2012, the only accepted designation for the European Union was the term “Made from organic grapes.”
 There was not a designation “Organic wine” until 2012, when the Standing Committee on Organic Farming (SCOF) released requirements for EU wines labeled “Organic.”

 Winemakers must use grapes certified as organic (grown without the use of specific chemicals) and have a maximum sulphite content of 100 mg/liter for red wine and 150 mg/liter for white wine or rosé (50 mg/liter less than non-organic wines).
 Within the European Union, certifications are further complicated by each country’s own requirements for organic grape-growing and wine-making.